Dicastery for the Clergy: History

+Sacred Congregation of the Council

-The Dicastery for the Clergy was first set up as the Sacra Congregatio Cardinalium pro executione et interpretatione concilii Tridentini interpretum by Pope Pius IV in the apostolic constitution Alias Nos of 2 August 1564 to oversee the proper application and observation of the disciplinary decrees of the Council of Trent throughout the Catholic Church.
-It was commonly known as the Sacred Congregation of the Council.
+What is now the Dicastery for the Clergy was first set up as the Sacra Congregatio Cardinalium pro executione et interpretatione concilii Tridentini interpretum by Pope Pius IV in the apostolic constitution Alias Nos of 2 August 1564 to oversee the proper application and observation of the disciplinary decrees of the Council of Trent throughout the Catholic Church.
+This body was commonly known as the Sacred Congregation of the Council.
+Cardinal Charles Borromeo was named at the first prefect of the Congregation.

 Pope Sixtus V's Apostolic Constitution Immensa aeterni Dei of 22 January 1587 expanded the Congregation's functions, entrusting it with the proper interpretation of the canons of the Council of Trent, resolving controversial questions relating to it, and monitoring provincial councils.

+Later developments

-It later lost many of its powers, retaining only those relating to disciplining secular clergy, but still held onto its original name prior to Pope Paul VI's apostolic constitution Regimini Ecclesiae Universae of 31 December 1967, which renamed it the "Congregation for the Clergy".
+The Sacred Congregation of the Council lost many of its powers, retaining only those relating to disciplining secular clergy, but still held onto its original name until Pope Paul VI's apostolic constitution Regimini Ecclesiae Universae of 31 December 1967 renamed it as the "Congregation for the Clergy".

 By 2009, Pope Benedict XVI made the Congregation responsible for managing the guidelines concerning clergy who maintained their clerical status after violating their vows of celibacy.
-On 25 January 2012, Pope Benedict XVI gave it responsibility for regulating Catholic seminaries, which until then was the responsibility of the Congregation for Catholic Education.
+On 25 January 2012, Pope Benedict XVI gave it responsibility for regulating Catholic seminaries, which until then were the responsibility of the Congregation for Catholic Education.

 In January 2013, the motu proprio Fides per doctrinam transferred the competency on catechesis from the Congregation for the Clergy to the Pontifical Council for the Promotion of the New Evangelisation.

 In February 2019, Cardinal Beniamino Stella, Prefect of the Congregation, said that the Congregation manages the cases of priests who violate their vows of celibacy for approximately ten years.
 He said that "In such cases there are, unfortunately, Bishops and Superiors who think that, after having provided economically for the children, or after having transferred the priest, the cleric could continue to exercise the ministry."
 In February 2020, the Congregation made public its guidelines for managing cases of priests who have fathered children.
 The guidelines were previously secret, though in 2019 the Congregation offered to provide then to a bishops conference upon request.

 On 3 June 2021, Pope Francis tasked Egidio Miragoli, Bishop of Mondovì, with conducting a review of the Congregation in anticipation of the replacement of its prefect in August.
 He expected it would take at least the month of June to complete.

 Leadership

 Since 2 August 2021, the prefect of the Congregation has been Archbishop Lazarus You Heung-sik.
-The secretary of the Congregation has been the Chilean archbishop Andrés Gabriel Ferrada Moreira since October 2021.
+The secretary of the Congregation has been the Archbishop Carlo Roberto Maria Redaelli since January 2026.
 In February 2022, Simone Renna was named under secretary.